MarkSherstan/Drone/Flight-Controller-PCB/Notes.md

 # Flight Controller
 # To Do
-- Bright LEDs?
-- IMU orientation? - Silkscreen
 - Label everything
-- Do 3.3 board with minimal stuff on it (MPU6050?)
-- Double check varistor pads
-- Order pre criped leads and connectors

 # Additional BOM Items:
 - MPU 6050 drop in -> Have some in stock....
 - Mating housing for JST-GH connectors
 - Order pre crimped leads (multicolor)
 - Do I have extra BSS138?
-- DOuble check temperature of components
+- Double check temperature of components

 # Future
 ## Mechanical